Evo-F/arania-world/events/5c/5c161_verny_conflict.md

+---
+title: The Verny Conflict
+---

-**The Verny Conflict** is the name generally given to a 12-year prolonged conflict between [[cretias|cretias]] and [[chingua|chingua]] occurring from 161 5C to 173 5C.
+**The Verny Conflict** is the name generally given to a 12-year prolonged conflict between [[cretias|Cretias]] and [[chingua|Ch'ingua]] occurring from 161 5C to 173 5C.
 The conflict was sparked by a minor territorial dispute which rapidly expanded into a full-scale war, displacing thousands and resulting in the total destruction of the city of [[Verny]].

-The war ended with the signing of the Barristow Accords, a comprehensive ceasefire and peace agreement brokered in part by [[lampris|lampris]].
+The war ended with the signing of the Barristow Accords, a comprehensive ceasefire and peace agreement brokered in part by [[lampris|Lampris]].
 Although the war has ended and the two belligerent nations are largely at peace, trade between the two nations has not recovered to pre-war levels.
 It is believed this is primarily due to a deep distrust that exists between the two nations for different reasons - Cretias believes that Ch'ingua is an unpredictable rogue state that may attempt to invade again, while Ch'ingua fears Cretias as an overzealous and imperialistic power that could quite feasibly overpower them and annex some or all of their territory essentially at will.

 # Beginnings
 The first rumblings of conflict between the two nations started in 158 5C, a full three years before the "official" start of the war.
 In this year, elections were held in the Cretian city of Verny, located a short distance from the southern border with Ch'ingua.
 The results of the elections gave significant power to a fringe political faction in Verny who believed that the city and its surrounds were culturally Ch'inguan and thus should secede from Cretias.